 Layers of flavor, both sweet (cinnamon and sugar), and sour (lemon and coriander), encased in a crunchy, buttery pastry, makes this dish something very special.

-It’s not difficult to prepare.
-It is best, though, to approach it in steps, one being to cook the chicken in advance, or simply use leftovers from a roasted, or boiled chicken.
+While this dish is not difficult to prepare, it is best to approach it in steps, one being to cook the chicken in advance, or simply use leftovers from a roasted, or boiled chicken.